-Aon/ASHRM Hospital and Physician Professional Liability Benchmark Report - Available at the ASHRM 2024 Bookstore!
+Aon/ASHRM Hospital and Physician Professional Liability Benchmark Report

 The 2024 Aon/ASHRM Hospital and Physician Professional Liability Benchmark report marks the 25th year of publication of this annual study.
 This report is based on the data from 113 participating health care systems which collectively comprise 37% of the hospital exposures in the country.